-Trump threatens Iran over nuclear programme in Macron meeting
+Trump says could have agreement with Macron on Iran nuclear deal 'very quickly'

 No European leader has a better relationship with the president, and Mr Macron hopes to tap that goodwill to persuade Mr Trump not to abandon an international agreement to curb Iran's nuclear programme.

-He was not able to keep the US president from backing out of the Paris climate accord, but has nonetheless urged Mr Trump to stick to American commitments to reduce carbon pollution.
+He was not able to keep the US President from backing out of the Paris climate accord, but has nonetheless urged Mr Trump to stick to American commitments to reduce carbon pollution.

-Mr Macron urged the president to consider the nuclear deal "in a wider regional context", including the situation in Syria, where the US, France and Britain recently launched a joint strike to retaliate against the regime's use of chemical weapons on rebels.
+Mr Macron urged the President to consider the nuclear deal "in a wider regional context", including the situation in Syria, where the US, France and Britain recently launched a joint strike to retaliate against the regime's use of chemical weapons on rebels.

 "We have a common objective," Mr Macron said.
 "We want to make sure there's no escalation and no nuclear proliferation in the region.
 We now need to find the right path forward."

-The state visit officially began Tuesday morning, with a ceremony on the South Lawn of the White House featuring 500 members of the US Armed Forces.
+The state visit officially began on Tuesday morning, with a ceremony on the South Lawn of the White House featuring 500 members of the US Armed Forces.
 Cabinet secretaries, members of Congress, military families and students from a French immersion school in Maryland were invited to attend.

 Mr Macron used the occasion to urge Mr Trump to maintain past US commitments to joint action with allies.